 - Detailed Crash Investigations which are completed only if a road environment factor possibly related to the cause or severity of a crash is identified in the preliminary crash investigation.

 Our Intersection Crash Ranking - Interactive Report allows you to produce reports on statistics throughout WA.

 Treatment of Crash Locations course

-This is a vital training resource for people involved in the treatment of crash locations for programs such as the Federal and State funded Black Spot programs in Western Australia.
+This course is a vital training resource for programs such as the Federal and State funded Black Spot programs in Western Australia.

 Crash Map is a relational GIS crash mapping application that enables users to perform both macro and micro analysis of reported road crashes.
 Crash Map also provides a fully integrated platform for the creation and management of applications for the State and Federal Black Spot programs in Western Australia.
 The crash data is available to State and Local Government road agencies and also to consultants engaged to complete work on behalf of these agencies.